psychemedia/island-tales-book-one/05-identity_of_abraham_elder.md

 > Being a stranger to the island, — during the short time I may be able to bestow upon a visit next summer, I may perhaps overlook many things that ought to be recorded with care.
 I should therefore feel under obligation to any one who will call my attention to any antiquity, tale, or tradition connected with the island; — directing their communication to A. Elder, Esq., author of " Tales and Legends of the Isle of Wight," under cover to his publishers, Messrs.
 Simpkin, Marshall, and Co., or to Mr. French, bookseller, Newport.

-A second volume of tales did not appear, or at least, not in a single volume.
-However, several tales did appear, throughout 1839 and 1840, in *Bentley's Miscellany*, a literary magazine founded in 1836.
-The first editor of *Bentley's Miscellany* is perhaps better know today as an author in his own right, a certain Mr Charles Dickens, whose book Oliver Twist was originally serialised in that magazine.
+Although a second *volume* of tales did not appear, a second *edition* of *Tales and Legends* was published in 1843.
+THis edition contained several additional tales that had also appeared throughout 1839 and 1840, in the literary magazine *Bentley's Miscellany*.
+The first editor *Bentley's Miscellany*, which was first published in 1836, is perhaps better known today as an author in his own right: a certain Mr. Charles Dickens, whose book Oliver Twist was originally serialised in that magazine.
+Dickens, who was born in Portsmouth, is known to have visited the Island in September, 1838, and returned again for a longer stay in the summer of 1849.
+It is interesting to speculate whether he had met up with one of his contributing authors on that earlier visit.
+As the following letter from volume one of *The Pilgrim Edition* of *The Letters of Charles Dickens* shows, Dickens' mind was at least partly on the job even if he was on holiday, although he was, perhaps, looking forward to getting home?!

+> To Richard Bentley, [10] September [1838]
+> *Ventnor, Isle of Wight. | Monday Evening, Septr.
+9th*
+> My Dear Sir,
+> I have received a letter with some double or treble postage tacked to it from one "Omega" *[an unidentifed contributor whose to the Miscellany had been declined in Notices to Correspondents in April, 1838]* relative to some german translations.
+This Omega is an impertinent gentleman who has done me the favour to write a continuation of Pickwick and ask me to father it.
+In case you should hear from him again, I think it best to let you know that I have written him a reply, stating that I do not wish to accept his papers, firstly because the greater part of them are too long, and secondly because you do not require translations from new Contributors — the strong probability being (this I have *not* told him) that they have appeared somewhere else before.
+>
+> I shall be home, please God, on Wednesday Evening.
+Shall I see you this week?
+>
+> Faithfully Yours
+>
+> Charles Dickens

 The tale of the Godshill legend, included in this volume, was originally published in *Bentley's Miscellany*.

 ## Who Was Abraham Elder?

 In 1873, scholarly story collector Joseph Jacobs' published *More English Fairy Tales*, his second collection of English fairy tales.
 The volume included a version of Elder's legend relating to the Pied Piper of Newtown, a story that appears to have made its first appearance in *Tales and Legends of the Isle of Wight* in 1839.

-Whether the legend was a "true" one is a story for another day, but the publication of tale brought some attention to to who the real author might actually be, Abraham Elder having been identified as a *nom de plume*.
+Whether the legend was a "true" one is a story for another day, but the publication of tale brought some attention as to who the real author might actually be, Abraham Elder having been identified as a *nom de plume*.

 In the August 30th, 1873, issue of *Notes & Queries*, [Vol 12 Iss 296](https://archive.org/details/sim_notes-and-queries_1873-08-30_12_296/page/168/mode/2up), a 19th century periodical, published weekly since November 3rd, 1849, which acted as a _"Medium of Intercommunication for Literary Men, Artists, Antiquaries, Heralds"_, the following query appeared: